zpelgrims/lentil/README.md

 Download the Arnold SDK from: https://arnoldrenderer.com/download/archive/ (under Arnold SDK).
 On my own machine, the environment variables look like this.
 Please modify for your needs/arnold version.
 Changing the Arnold Root version will change which Arnold version the plugin is compiled against.

+#### Build (Linux/OSX)

+The project uses cmake for compilation.
+The build setup is a forked version from the Cryptomatte project.

 ```bash
     export LENTIL_ARNOLD_SDKS="/home/cactus/"
     export LENTIL_PATH="/home/cactus/lentil/polynomial-optics"